NathanThus/Technology-Semester-3/README.md

 # Technology-Semester-3

 This is the general repository used for my 3rd Semester at fontys.
+This project is officially closed as of 28/06/2023.

 ## Embedded Systems
 Development on STM32F303 development boards.